fozzieverse/fozziejoin/README.md

 [`fuzzyjoin` package]( https://CRAN.R-project.org/package=fuzzyjoin)
 R package.

 Currently, the base R version of `fozziejoin` is the most developed.
-Our priority is to get this package published to CRAN.
+It was published on CRAN in March 2026.
 Future work will adapt the core functionality for use with `polars` dataframes in both R and Python.

 The name is a playful nod to “fuzzy join” — reminiscent of [Fozzie Bear](https://en.wikipedia.org/wiki/Fozzie_Bear) from the Muppets.